Table of Contents

 // Preload a prefab without instantiation

-await AssetManager.PreloadPrefabAsync("Assets/Prefabs/Bullet.prefab");
+await AssetManager.PreloadPrefabAsync("Assets/Prefabs/Bullet.prefab").ToTask();

 // Load and instantiate from pool

-var bullet = await AssetManager.GetPrefabAsync("Assets/Prefabs/Bullet.prefab", parent);
+var bullet = await AssetManager.GetPrefabAsync("Assets/Prefabs/Bullet.prefab", parent).ToTask();

 // Also works with AssetRef